 I remember watching horror movies at my all-girls dormitory.
 Six of us would curl up on 2 beds under lots of blankets and watch the small notebook screen.
 We would turn off the lights and get way too many snacks for a movie.
 Usually, we would get so freaked up we would end under the covers with just the bravest of us reading the subtitles out loud and describing what was happening.
 The other girls would scare the living shit out of us when they would open the door in the middle of some really scary scene.
 I remember great laughs from watching horror movies and I’ll always associate horror movies with fond friends time.

-Side note – different countries Netflix offers different selection of shows and movies.
+Side note – different countries Netflix offers a different selection of shows and movies.
 I just hope you have the best ones available.